The Money Pit: Plot

 The repair work continues for four months, and Walter and Anna realize they need more money to complete the renovations.
 She attempts to secure additional funds from Max by selling him some artwork she received in their divorce.
 Although he does not care for it, he agrees to its purchase.
 He wines and dines her, and the next morning, when she wakes up in his bed, he allows her to believe that she has cheated on Walter; in reality, Max slept on the couch.
-Walter later asks her point-blank if she slept with Max, but she hastily denies it.
+Walter later asks her point-blank if she slept with Max, but she pushes back, equivocates and finally denies it.
 His suspicions push her to admit that she did so.

 Due to Walter and Anna's stubbornness, their relationship breaks down.
 They vow to sell the house once it is restored and split the proceeds.
-This nearly happens, but he misses her and says he loves her even if she did sleep with Max.
+This nearly happens, but Max, seeing how miserable the two of them are, confesses his lie to Anna, and also tells Walter that he would be a fool to give up on Anna in this way.
+Once the house has been completely restored, Walter admits to Anna that he misses her and says he loves her even if she did sleep with Max.
 She happily tells him that in fact she did not, and they reconcile.
 In the end, they are married in front of the newly repaired house.

 Meanwhile, Estelle and her husband/partner-in-crime, Carlos – now revealed to be con artists – resurface in Brazil, where they meet with Walter Sr. and new bride Florinda to sell them an old house they claim to have lived in for several years - implying that similar troubles are going to happen to them.